Hagioscope: Germany

 In Germany, a number of hagioscopes still exist or were rediscovered in the 19th and 20th century.
 They are found mainly in Lower Saxony which had a small population in the Middle Ages and only a few bigger cities.
-In cities lepers lived together in housing estates which often had their own chapels.
+In cities people with leprosy lived together in housing estates which often had their own chapels.
 In Georgsmarienhütte the hagioscope of church St. Johann belonged to the former Benedictine convent Kloster Oesede, founded in the 12th century and reconstructed in the early 1980s.
 Nearby in Bad Iburg a hagioscope was rediscovered at St. Clemens, church of former Benedictine monastery in the castle and monastery complex Schloss Iburg.
 Other hagioscopes in Lower Saxony are found in Bokelesch, Westoverledingen, Dornum, Midlum, Kirchwahlingen (Gemeinde Böhme) and Hankensbüttel.

 In Northrhine-Westphalia, St. Antonius-Kapelle in Gescher-Tungerloh-Capellen has a hagioscope.
 St. Antonius is used as Autobahn chapel at Bundesautobahn 31.
 Another hagioscope is found in St. Ulricus in Börninghausen.
 In Rhineland-Palatinate the church of St. Eligius-Hospital in Neuerburg has a hagioscope.
 In Baden-Württemberg there is a hagioscope in St. Peter und Paul, the Old Cemetery Church of Nusplingen.